How to Shield Your Online Storefront from Cyberthreats with Webscale’s Web Controls

 A WAF provides a layer of protection between a web application and the Internet.
 It determines, based on pre-defined rules and the site administrator’s directions, who or what enters the web application.
 WAFs protect web applications by monitoring and filtering web traffic (differentiating between legitimate users and illegitimate traffic), and mitigating a wide range of cyberthreats.

 Most WAFs have pre-defined rules (or policies) built in for protecting against commonly known threats, such as the OWASP Top 10.
-Rules may also involve blacklisting IP addresses belonging to known bad actors (or malicious bots).
+Rules may also involve adding IP addresses belonging to known bad actors (or malicious bots) to a block list.